-This article and the video series should help you get to grips with DevFus Foam 2.
-Its not the easiest software to learn and the documentation is OK but more of a reference than a tutorial.
+This article and the video series should help you get to started with DevFus Foam 2.
+It’s not the easiest software to learn and the documentation is OK but more of a reference than a tutorial.
 We are going to build a BAE Hawk jet with a 64mm EDF fan.
-It’s also known as the T45 Goshawk as used by the US Navy.
+It’s also developed for the US Navy as the T45 Goshawk.

 How does DevFus Foam 2 work